sel-jett/My-Docker-Journey/README.md

       .Intermidiate containers are containers that're created to execute a steps and take a snapshot for that container before removing it
       . buildkit doesn't create intermediate containers and it's images are not videble to docker run and you can't use --rm=false !! go search for --debugger flag.

+# Commands:
+  .
+Liste all images:

+    $ docker images || docker image ls
+  .
+Pull image:

+    $ docker pull (image name if exist in docker hub
+  .
+Launch a container from a docker image:

+    $ docker run -it (image name) /bin/bash
+    (-it means -interactive -tty)
+    OR
+    $ docker run -d --name (container name) --publish (port:port) (image name) "-d means detach"
+  .
+List all running processes inside a container

+        $ ps -elf
+        -e: every process
+        -l: long format
+        -f: full Format
+  .
+List Containers:

+      $ docker ps
+      $ docker ps -a #(all containers)
+      $ docker ps -aq #(only the IDs of all the containers) .
+Build Image out of a Dockerfile

+      $ docker build -t test:latest . #(-t means tag, do the image will be named test:latest) .
+Run a container from an Image:

+      $ docker run -d --name web1 publish 8080:8080 test:latest #(-d means detach)